 How common are eating disorders in those with IBS?

 In Australia, eating disorders in combination with disordered eating are estimated to affect 16.3% of the population.
 Approximately 1 in 5 Australians suffer from IBS.
 Unfortunately, the available research is limited for how common eating disorders are among those with IBS and food intolerances.
-However, it has been shown that disordered eating is more common in those with gastrointestinal conditions.
-This includes IBS, Coeliac Disease, and Inflammatory Bowel Disease (IBD).
+However, it has been shown that disordered eating may be more common in those with gastrointestinal conditions.
+This includes medically diagnosed IBS, Coeliac Disease, and Inflammatory Bowel Disease (IBD).

 Which issue comes first?